Dear Wedding Church Coordinator,

 You see these precious angels ruin it for professional planners.
 When we walk in the door, you are already rolling your eyes and exhaling loudly.
 I understand your frustration.
 But I’d like to have you stop for a moment and take a closer look.
 Does the wedding planner have a professional business card (not an ink-jet card with perforated edges)?
 Does the planner ask questions that make it painfully obvious she has done this before?
 Is the planner respectful to you and your place of worship?
 Does she inquire about setup times and when the wedding party must leave the church so mass or other ceremonial programs can start?
 These are telling signs that this person knows what she/he is doing.

 Please remember we are not there to usurp your authority.
-This is your church, your sanctuary and place of Worship of God.
+This is your church, your sanctuary, and your place of worship of God.
 Professional wedding planners know this and treat it accordingly.
 We know that most likely you met the bride, once at the time of her visiting the church and giving you a signed contract/retainer.
 And the second time again at her Rehearsal.
 However, we have been with her throughout the whole planning process.
-We have fielded the teary phone calls, countless emails and numerous meetings.
+We have fielded teary phone calls, countless emails, and numerous meetings.
 It only makes sense that since we know her this well, that we should be the ones to line up the wedding party and take care of their needs.
 Also, it is our job — we are paid to do this.

 Thank you for your time, and we’ll see you on Saturday.